Asian markets settle after rallying on US-China trade hopes

 ANALYST'S TAKE: "While there was agreement on less thorny issues such as agriculture and energy, U.S. demands for verification and enforceable targets on intellectual property rights, transfer of technologies and non-tariff barriers may not be that easily addressed," DBS Group Research strategists Eugene Leow and Neel Gopalakrishnan said in a commentary.

-ENERGY: Oil prices settled after hitting their highest levels in almost a month.
-U.S. crude, which has jumped 15 percent in 2019, dropped 52 cents to $51.84 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Oil prices fell back after hitting their highest levels in almost a month.
+U.S. crude, which has jumped 15 percent in 2019, dropped 63 cents to $51.72 per barrel in electronic trading on the New York Mercantile Exchange.
 It surged 5.2 percent to $52.36 per barrel on Wednesday.
-Brent crude, used to price international oils, gave up 54 cents to $60.90 per barrel.
+Brent crude, used to price international oils, gave up 62 cents to $60.82 per barrel.
 It climbed 4.6 percent to $61.44 a barrel in London.

 Comments